Medical questions & health advice by board certified doctors

 I feel like I have watery eyes all of the time.
 Sometimes when I am just sitting around I will have tears or water that comes out of the corner of my eye and goes down my face.
 What would cause that?

+The most common cause of watery eyes is chronic irritation of the eyes, typically from exposure to irritating substances in the air (such as dust particles) or from eye allergies, for which the medical term is allergic conjunctivitis.
+The chronic irritation to the surface of the eyes caused by these conditions stimulates tear production as a defense mechanism, which leads to the watery eyes.
+Other symptoms that are associated with chronic irritation of the eyes would include eye redness and eye itching.
+If you have these symptoms, you should definitely see your primary care doctor as soon as possible, as there are very effective medications that can be used to treat these symptoms, including oral anti histamine medications (like loratidine/Claritin and cetirizine/Zyrtec) as well as various types of anti allergy eye drops.
 Another, much rarer, cause of excessive tearing is obstruction or partial blockage of the tear duct that is supposed to drain the tears away from the corner of the eye into the nasal passages.
 When you go to see your primary care doctor, in addition to evaluating you for chronic eye irritation as the cause of your excessive tearing, they will also be able to assess if you might have any duct blockage.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
-Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under ZocDoc’s Terms of Service.
+Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.